 |

-Welcome to The Informed Citizens' Book Club, a space dedicated to exploring and discussing pertinent social, economic, and political issues.
+Welcome to The Informed Community Book Club, a space dedicated to exploring and discussing pertinent social, economic, and political issues.
 If you are interested in participating in our democratic institutions or just making friends, join us!
 New members are welcome at any time.
-This fall, we'll meet every other month, once in September and once in November.
+Our next meetings are in August and October.
 The discussion will be hosted by former Los Gatos Planning Commissioner and current president of the Los Gatos Anti-Racism Coalition Jeff Suzuki.

 |